-During the year ended December 31, 2020, Mr. Diamantis loaned the Company \$7.6 million, the majority of which was used for working capital purposes, and the Company repaid Mr. Diamantis \$4.2 million.
-During the year ended December 31, 2019, Mr. Diamantis advanced the Company \$9.9 million, which was used for the settlement of the prepaid forward purchase contract discussed above, \$0.7 million for the purchase of Jellico Community Hospital and CarePlus Center as discussed above, and \$6.7 million that was used primarily for working capital purposes.
-During the year ended December 31, 2019, we repaid Mr. Diamantis \$2.3 million.
+During the years ended December 31, 2021 and 2020, Mr. Diamantis loaned the Company \$0.9 million and \$7.6 million, respectively, the majority of which was used for working capital purposes.
+During the years ended December 31, 2021 and 2020, the Company repaid Mr. Diamantis \$0.9 million and \$4.2 million, respectively.
 On June 30, 2020, the Company exchanged the total amount owed to Mr. Diamantis on that date for outstanding loans and accrued interest, net of repayments, which was approximately \$18.8 million, for shares of the Company's Series M Preferred Stock.
 The Series M Preferred Stock is more fully discussed below under "Description of Capital Stock."